chanakadrathnayaka/types-leaflet-routing-machine/README.md

-# TypeScript definition for leaflet routing machine.js
+# TypeScript definition for leaflet routing machine

 Leaflet Routing Machine is an amazing plugin developed by [@perliedman](https://github.com/perliedman/leaflet-routing-machine) in order to draw routes on a leaflet map.
 TypeScript definition helps you to use this plugin in your typescript projects.